What Do Physical Therapist Do?

 - Sports Physical Therapist

-In the United States, there were 239,800 jobs for Physical Therapist in 2016.
+There were about 239,800 jobs for Physical Therapist in 2016 (in the United States).
 New jobs are being produced at a rate of 28% which is above the national average.
 The Bureau of Labor Statistics predicts 67,100 new jobs for Physical Therapist by 2026.
 The BLS estimates 17,700 yearly job openings in this field.

 The states with the most job growth for Physical Therapist (PT) are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Rhode Island, Kansas, or Maine.
 These states have the worst job growth for this type of profession.